Heart and Place: Music of the Westward Expansion

-Anyone Can Sing: Discover your voice and the joy of singing for pleasure. (for ages 8-adults)
+Anyone Can Sing: Discover your voice and the joy of singing for pleasure. (for ages k-12 and adults!)

 A gentle introduction into finding your voice and singing for enjoyment.
 Laura instills confidence in new singers as she unravels the mysteries of breath support, range, tone, dynamics, and pitch.
 Singers enjoy a wide range of repertoire including folk songs, standards, broadway selections, and popular songs.

-Experiential residencies provide students with hands on opportunities to sing, dance, create rhythm instruments, create art projects, and compose original music, to name a few of the activities .
-Contact Laura about designing your own residency to suit your needs!
+Experiential workshops provide students with hands on opportunities to sing, dance, create rhythm instruments, create art projects, and compose original music, to name a few of the activities .
+Contact Laura about designing your own workshop to suit your needs!

 - Meeting the benchmarks for State Arts Standards, lesson plans incorporate age appropriate activities for imaginative and creative instruction.

-- School residencies include comprehensive guides: (hard copy, CD-ROM) which contains a bibliography, discography, vocabulary list, key facts, sheet music, web links, learning activities and assessments.
+- School workshops include comprehensive guides: (hard copy, CD-ROM) which contains a bibliography, discography, vocabulary list, key facts, sheet music, web links, learning activities and assessments.